-During a Stage 5 shortage, production figures will be reported to the O&M Superintendent hourly, and to the General Manager and the Water Conservation Coordinator daily.
+During a Stage 5 shortage, production figures will be reported to the O&M Superintendent hourly, and to the General Manager daily.
 Reports will also be provided to MCWD's Board of Directors, the Monterey County Office of Emergency Services, and land use jurisdictions located within MCWD's service territory.